AIAngels

 • Restart cleanly.
 "Let's let that scene go and start fresh.
 New scene: [location], [setup]."
 Cleaner break, no fragments.

 • Close it deliberately.
 "Wrap up the scene there."
 Then move into a non-scene conversation.
-Sometimes the best move is to let a scene end rather than force-resurrect it.
+Sometimes the best move is to let a scene end instead of force-resurrect it.

 The thing not to do: keep slogging through a half-collapsed scene with both parties trying to fix it without acknowledging it's broken.
 This produces twenty minutes of bad conversation and usually kills the scene anyway.